gillman-maoi/posts/bp.md

 **`❗ Note`** |
 ------------------- |
-This a backup of Gillman's MAOI antidepressant blog [Psychotropical](https://psychotropical.com/).
+This is an unofficial backup of Gillman's MAOI antidepressant blog [Psychotropical.com](https://psychotropical.com/).
 Please consider donating to him! |

 MAOIs and Blood Pressure (Anti-Hypertensive Effect)
 ===================================================